 Making plans can be the easy part.
 I do it all the time.
 Then, I may end up on the couch because I didn’t follow through (Friday night problems).
-Here are a few things to keep in mind as you break out the glue sticks and poster boards:
+Here are a few things to keep in mind as you break out the glue sticks and poster boards for your SMART goals:

 - Seek God first.
 We have tons of great ideas, but are they the will of God for our lives?
 There are a couple of ways to find out, but asking God is the safest, most fail-proof way to know for sure.
 “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
 Matthew 6:33

 - Write it down.
 I can’t begin to count how many “great” ideas I’ve had and forgotten them because I didn’t take the extra couple of minutes to write them down.
 Don’t be like me in those times.
 “And the Lord answered me, and said, Write the vision, and make it plain upon tables, that he may run that readeth it.”
 Habakkuk 2:2

 - Don’t be so hard on yourself.
 As I shared in a previous article, my dad passed in November 2018 and since then, I have been struggling to “pick up where I left off.”
 I have beat myself up trying to “catch up” and reach goals because others are still moving at a fast pace.
 I’ve had to learn not to be hard on myself.
 So, I am telling you that it’s okay not to keep up and it is okay to set goals that may not seem as farfetched as those of a friend or colleague.
 “I returned, and saw under the sun, that the race is not to the swift, nor the battle to the strong, neither yet bread to the wise, nor yet riches to men of understanding, nor yet favor to men of skill; but time and chance happeneth to them all.”
 Ecclesiastes 9:11